brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

  2. For this exact same reason, negative disaggregation avoids the transitory incast problem that we described above.

+# Choosing between positive and negative disaggregation

+RIFT-Python behaves as follows by default:

+ 1. Any node can _originate_ a positive disaggregate prefix TIE.
+This is triggered the observation that the originating node has a south-bound adjacency that is missing on a same-level node.

+ 2. Only top-of-fabric nodes that have at least one east-west inter-fabric ring interface can _originate_ a negative disaggregate prefix TIE.
+This is triggered by observing a falled leaf node in the special south-bound SPF that includes east-west links.

+ 3. Any node can _propagate_ a negative disaggregate prefix TIE.
+This is triggered by the fact that a negative disaggregate prefix TIE for a given prefix was received from all parent routers.

+To summarize: by default RIFT-Python uses a mixture of both positive and negative disaggregation.

+RIFT-Python has an optional `disaggregation` parameter in the configuration file that can have one of the following values:

+`positive-and-negative`: This is the default value and represents the default behavior as described above.

+`positive-only`: Only does item #1 above.
+Does not do items #2 and #3 above.

+`negative-only`: Does items #2 and #3 above.
+For item #1 above, it uses the same trigger for negative disaggregation instead of positive disaggregation.

 # Negative disaggregation in the real world

 ## Multi-plane fabrics with east-west inter-plane links